 In addition to the water stop at the top of the Dixon Trail there will be water stops at the Talon/Sundance and Talon/North Talon junctures and one just up the lower section of the Dixon Trail.
 From the lower Dixon Trail water stop to the top of the Dixon Trail aid station runners will need to carry their own hydration and be prepared for weather changes.
 We will have course marshals, communication methods and a great aid station on the top, but there won’t be a way off the top other than coming back down the race course to the Limekiln parking lot.

-The 3 Mile race will start at 10:15 AM and will follow the Talon trail to the Sundance trail junction at about 1.5 miles.
-The 3M race will turn right onto the Sundance trail and return to the finish at the Limekiln trailhead.
+The 3 Mile race will start at 9:30 am and will follow the Talon Trail to the Sundance Trail juncture at about 1.5 miles.
+The race turns right onto the Sundance Trail and returns to the finish line at the Limekiln Trailhead.
 This is a loop course with one water stop at the Talon/Sundance junction.